 Mentor Capital, Inc. (MNTR) is a public operating company that invests in its larger pre-IPO-related acquisitions and fundings.
 Mentor takes a significant position in the various members of our family of participating companies but leaves operating control in the hands of founders and owners.
 This allows founders to continue to lead and grow their businesses with the funding, acquisition currency, and benefits of working within the public environment.
 Investors also may find liquidity if they choose to exchange all or part of their ownership for Mentor shares.

-In late 2019, the Company expanded its target industry focus which now includes energy, medical products, manufacturing, cryptocurrency, real estate, and international projects with the goal of ensuring increased market opportunities and investment diversification.
+In late 2019, MNTR expanded its target industry focus which now includes energy, manufacturing, staffing, facilities operations, and management services with the goal of ensuring increased market opportunities.

 Mentor seeks to deliver a higher price to founders for a smaller slice of their business.
 Retaining control, receiving greater liquidity, and working with a square corner organization are three key advantages for founders working with Mentor Capital, Inc.